47 Best Things To Do in Havana, Cuba: A Local’s Guide

 6. Follow in Hemingway’s Footsteps

-In the beginning of the 20th century, Havana was a second home to countless world-famous writers, artists, and creatives, among them Ernest Hemingway.
-Today, visitors to Havana can take a guided Hemingway tour, or follow in Ernest Hemingway’s footsteps by visiting some of his favorite spots in Havana:
+At the beginning of the 20th century, Havana was the second home to countless world-famous writers, artists, and creatives, among them Ernest Hemingway.
+Today, visitors to Havana can take a guided Hemingway tour or follow in Ernest Hemingway’s footsteps by visiting some of his favorite spots in Havana:

-Today El Floridita is packed with tourists – come to see the statue and walk through this historic space, but head elsewhere for drinks and food.
+Today El Floridita is packed with tourists – come to see the statue and walk through this historic space but head elsewhere for drinks and food.
 Your wallet (and local small business owners) will thank you.

 Hotel Ambos Mundos